BMathieux/DivideMetricsAnalysis/README.md

 ## Overview

 The Divide Metrics Analysis toolkit processes DEMs to extract and analyze metrics for basins on either side of a drainage divide.
-It supports both automated and interactive workflows, allowing users to delineate basins, compute topographic and fluvial metrics, and select thresholds (e.g., reference drainage area for basin extraction) and divide via graphical interfaces.
+It supports both automated and interactive workflows, allowing users to delineate basins, compute topographic and fluvial metrics, and select thresholds (i.e., reference drainage area for basin extraction or window length for hilltop curvature measurement) via graphical interfaces.
 The toolkit is built around a modular set of MATLAB functions, leveraging the TopoToolbox library for robust geospatial processing of DEMs, flow routing, and divide network analysis.

 ## Structure